-The number of chickenpox and shingles presentations to EDs decreased in the past week (Figure 15).
+There were two chickenpox presentations to an ED in the past week and the number of shingles presentations remained at the baseline (Figure 15).

 Figure 15.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks